zichunhao/lgn-autoencoder/README.md

 # Lorentz Group Equivariant Jet Autoencoder
 ## Descriptions
 This jet data generative model exploits the symmetry of the [Lorentz Group](https://en.wikipedia.org/wiki/Lorentz_group), a [Lie group](https://en.wikipedia.org/wiki/Lie_group) that represents a fundamental symmetry of spacetime and describes the dynamics of relativistic objects such as elementary particles in a particle physics experiment.
-The model is built using the architecture of the [The Lorentz Group Network](https://github.com/fizisist/LorentzGroupNetwork) introduced by Bogatskiy et al. in [arXiv:2006.04780](https://arxiv.org/abs/2006.04780) (see the `README` file in each directory for more details).
+The model is built using the architecture of the [Lorentz Group Network](https://github.com/fizisist/LorentzGroupNetwork) introduced by Bogatskiy et al. in [arXiv:2006.04780](https://arxiv.org/abs/2006.04780) (see the `README` file in each directory for more details).

 To achieve Lorentz equivariance, the model works on the [irreducible representations](https://en.wikipedia.org/wiki/Irreducible_representation) of the [Lorentz group](https://en.wikipedia.org/wiki/Representation_theory_of_the_Lorentz_group).
 For instance, Lorentz scalars are (0,0) representations, and 4-vectors, such as the particle 4-momenta, are (1/2,1/2) representations.
 Each representation has its transformation rules.
 That the model is equivariant implies that each parameter in the model will transform according to its corresponding transformation rule if the input undergoes a Lorentz transformation.
 In this way, the model can always generate data that satisfy the special relativity, and the latent space, since all internal parameters are Lorentz tensors, can possibly be more physically interpretable.